-Structured data is logically organized and easy for a computer to read and understand.
-It could be machine generated transactional data pulled from an ERP or CRM system or simple time-stamped data about actions coming from sensors.
+- Structured Data – Structured data is logically organized and easy for a computer to read and understand.
+It could be machine-generated transactional data pulled from an ERP or CRM system or simple time-stamped data about actions coming from sensors.
 It could also be human generated data input into a spreadsheet.
 This type of data is most often used in supervised learning and it can typically be processed very quickly, even with incredibly large volumes.

-According to industry leaders more than 80% of the data in the world is unstructured and the amount of it is growing exponentially.
+- Unstructured data – According to industry leaders more than 80% of the data in the world is unstructured and the amount of it is growing exponentially.
 Unstructured data is everywhere.
-Human generated unstructured data includes MS word and other text files, presentations, videos, images, audio, social media posts, and much more.
-Examples of machine generated unstructured data includes surveillance footage, satellite imagery and different types of scientific data.
+Human-generated unstructured data includes MS word and other text files, presentations, videos, images, audio, social media posts, and much more.
+Examples of machine-generated unstructured data includes surveillance footage, satellite imagery, and different types of scientific data.
 Supervised and reinforcement learning are incredible tools that can be applied to gain insights and do more with unstructured data than ever before.

 How much data is required for machine learning?

 The short answer is, you need a lot of data.
 The best algorithm in the world will struggle to yield the right results with insufficient data.

 “AI techniques require models to be retrained to match potential changing conditions, so the training data must be refreshed frequently.
 In one-third of the cases, the model needs to be refreshed at least monthly, and almost one in four cases requires a daily refresh.”